mathesh-me/argocd-prep-guide/argocd/argocd-auto-sync/sync-options.md

 ## Sync Options

 We can set the sync options for the Argo CD applications.
-The sync options are used to control the behavior of the sync process.
+The sync options are used **to control the behavior of the sync process**.
 We have Sync options at application level and also at resource level.

 Below are the Sync options available in Argo CD: